 2. Neuroses or personality problems ruin marriage.

 We all have issues we’re not totally rational about, but they don’t necessarily interfere with our relationships.
 The key to a happy relationship isn’t having a “normal” personality but finding someone with whom you mesh.
 For example, Scott has a problem dealing with authority – he hates having a boss.
 If he were in a relationship with an authoritarian partner who tended to give commands and tried to tell him what to do, the result would be disastrous.
-The point is that neuroses doesn’t have to ruin a relationship.
-What matter is how you deal with them.
+The point is that neuroses don’t have to ruin a relationship.
+What matters is how you deal with them.
 If you can accommodate each other’s strange side with care, affection, and respect, your relationship can thrive.

 3. Common interests keep you together.

 It depends on how you can interact while pursuing those interests.
 Imagine that you and your partner are walking hand in hand into your favorite used book store, smelling that old book smell, coffee in hand, headed for the “Literature” section.
 Romance is in the air.
 But wait!
 Just around the corner in “Politics,” a couple seems to be having a spat!
 Books are flying and tempers are flaring.
 “You idiot!
 He will never get enough electoral votes!”
 Clearly, enjoying the same activities can create incredibly strong connections between you and your partner, but these activities can also be a source of tension, depending on how you interact while pursuing your common interests.